-[A first generation Indian woman’s immigrant experience in America]
+[A first generation Indian woman’s immigrant experience and reconciling cultural conflicts]

 I moved to America in 1973 from Andhra Pradesh, India.
 It took me a decade to get over the culture shock I had experienced.
 That was the starting point for this novel.

 I worked on this novel with three basic premises:

 1. Ill-conceived and/or unsubstantiated notions are prevalent in both cultures, about Americans in India and about Indians in America.

 2. Basic human values, hopes, fears, aspirations, and primary needs such as food, shelter and human relationships, are the same across all cultures.
 The difference is in the manner in which each culture addresses those characteristics.